Obasanjo least worthy of ex-leaders – Soyinka

 “Not so long ago, as a military leader, he came out openly that he will tamper with the press freedom and he matched his words with deeds.

-“He jailed a couple of journalists for sticking to the ethics of their profession
+“He jailed a couple of journalists for sticking to the ethics of their profession.

 “Here you are today, that same president is now actually trying very hard and most successfully to respect the freedom of expression.

-“It goes to show that all is not lost in this nation,” he said
+“It goes to show that all is not lost in this nation,” he said.

 Soyinka rated the Buhari Administration 55 per cent in press freedom and freedom of speech.